-Strings formed during program execution are placed in the string space; string qualifiers for these strings point into this region.
-Substrings of existing strings are not allocated again; instead, a string qualifier is formed that points into the existing string.
-When storage is exhausted in the string space, the garbage collector (see Section 3.3) is invoked to reclaim unused space and compact the region; if enough space cannot be reclaimed, the region is expanded if possible.
+Strings formed during program execution are placed in the allocated string region; qualifiers for these strings point into this region.
+Substrings of existing strings are not allocated again; instead, a qualifier is formed that points into the existing string.
+When storage is exhausted in the allocated string region, the garbage collector (see Section 3.3) is invoked to reclaim unused space and compact the region; if enough space cannot be reclaimed, the region is expanded if possible.

-Data blocks formed during program execution are placed in the heap.
+Data blocks formed during program execution are placed in the allocated block region.
 Data blocks have a rigid format dictated by the garbage collection algorithm.
-The first word of the block always contains a type code which identifies the structure of the rest of the block.
+The first word of the block, referred to as its title, always contains a type code that identifies the structure of the rest of the block.
 Descriptors follow all non-descriptor information in the block.
 If the size of the block is not determined by its type, the size (in bytes) is contained in the second word of the block.

-When storage is exhausted in the heap, the garbage collector is invoked to reclaim unused space and compact the heap; if enough space cannot be reclaimed, the heap is expanded if possible.
+When storage is exhausted in the allocated block region, the garbage collector is invoked to reclaim unused space and compact the region; if enough space cannot be reclaimed, the region is expanded if possible.

-Co-expression stack blocks are allocated in a separate region and are treated specially by the garbage collector.
+Co-expression stack blocks are allocated in a separate region that lies below the allocated string and block regions.
+Co-expression stacks are allocated and collected using a free-list strategy.